 It’s possible that the emails could get to the recipient, but then their email client falsely flags them as spam.
 So check your spam folder to ensure the emails aren’t there.

 If not, they are likely getting rejected by the server.
 This could be due to a spam blocker that falsely flags your emails as spam and rejects them.
 The best way to resolve this is to sign up for an account with a dedicated SMTP provider.

 Using an SMTP provider

 A dedicated SMTP provider is like a web host because you have an account and use their servers.
 The difference is instead of hosting websites; you use their servers to send emails.
 Gmail is an email provider where you send and receive emails; a dedicated SMTP provider is similar to having half of Gmail, where you only send emails and do not receive them.

 By using a plugin the SMTP provider has available or the Post SMTP plugin, the wp_mail() function reroutes the email from PHP to your SMTP provider.
 From there, the SMTP provider receives the request and adds your email to a queue to be sent.

 Recommended SMTP providers

-There are three providers which have a free account available and will work for most websites.
-All three have their own plugin on WordPress.org and can be installed from your WordPress dashboard, and have support available to help you get started.
+There are three providers who have a free account available and will work for most websites.
+All three have their own plugin on WordPress.org, can be installed from your WordPress dashboard, and have support available to help you get started.

-- SendGrid (Plugin) – You can get a free account to send up to 40,000 emails per month if you host with Rackspace.
+- SendGrid (Plugin) – You can get a free account to send up to 40,000 emails monthly if you host with Rackspace.
 Otherwise, the free account is limited to 200 emails/day (~6000/month)